 We do our very best to provide a positive environment for all of our participants.
-If a teen requires special accommodations beyond what was described upon registration, please reach out to our team.
-Elaborating as much as possible allows us to understand how best to support a youth's diverse needs.
+If a teen requires additional support beyond what was described upon registration, please reach out to our team.
+Elaborating as much as possible allows us to understand how best to support the needs of our campers.

-While we may not be able to meet every participant's needs, we try our best to provide a wonderful experience for all.
+We may not be able to accommodate every participant's requests, but we try our best to provide a wonderful experience for all.